mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Same person:** Is it that or, could it be from – I don’t know what another explanation would be that I would now smoke.
 Would it come from something else other than that my ancestors smoked?
 The form that I manifest my karma in, is that the exact form that my ancestors’ had?

-**Katagiri:** Well whatever it is, if you *do* whatever, right now, in today’s life – smoking, or not smoking, whatever – probably you can ask why you smoke, you like or you don’t like, or whatever reason it is.
+**Katagiri:** Well whatever it is, if you *do* whatever, right now, in today’s life – smoking, or not smoking, whatever – probably you can ask why you smoke.
+You like or you don’t like, or whatever reason it is.
 But that reason is really just a little understanding of human life, because you want to justify your life.
-Finally, you realize whatever reason you have, it doesn’t fit to your life. [...]
-Finally you feel that reason is nothing but something you try to protect yourself with.
+But finally, you realize whatever reason you have, it doesn’t fit to your life. *Why?* Finally you feel that reason is nothing but something you try to protect yourself with.
 Don’t you think so?

-So finally, *why* do you smoke? [...]
+So finally, why do you smoke? [...]
 That’s why finally, very naturally we try to understand a more deep level of human existence, connected with the past and the future, et cetera. *Why?* So very naturally through the present life, we can [peek at the] past life.
 That is karma.
 So maybe you did [something] in the past.

-For instance, if maybe a few days ago a person walked on the bridge and immediately the bridge broke and he died.
+For instance, if maybe a few days ago a person walked on a bridge, and immediately the bridge broke and he died.
 If someone survived right on the edge of the broken bridge – what’s the difference?
 Is there some reason?
 No reason. *Why?* We don’t know.

 Maybe he did something wrong in the past.
 The person who survived, maybe he did something good in the past.
 Well, that’s my theory.
 But it’s not necessary to put a certain label on it, okay?
 [Not putting a label on it] is a pretty good attitude toward human life, without too much arrogance.
 You can be very humble, modest toward human life.
 This is because you can see the long range of life.
 If you really understand just the present life, and then if you die on the bridge like that, you really get out of it, “Why did only *I* have to die?”
 Well, you died already from the story. *[He laughs.]* But this is really something that always happens.
 [It may be] only, “Why do I have to have a pain in zazen like this?”
 Well, you really are confused.
-Even [if it’s] good or bad, it’s really a narrow understanding.
+Even though [it’s] good or bad, it’s really a narrow understanding.
 Narrow understanding really makes people arrogant.

 #### 1:12:42

 **Question:** If you’re constantly subject to the result of your earlier actions, how is it possible to be free from birth and death?

+**Katagiri:** Hmm?

-If any time you’re alive, you’re constantly creating karma for the future, and there’s no way to be free from that, how is it that we can be free from birth and death?
+**Same person:** If any time you’re alive you’re constantly creating karma for the future, and there’s no way to be free from that, how is it that we can be free from birth and death?

 **Katagiri:** That’s why we have to store unmanifested karma toward the future, okay?
 Unmanifested karma is very important.
 So we should do something good, helping people, and then that action leaves an impression on our life, and we can carry on toward the future.
 At that time, we can carry this good karma as unmanifested karma, so very naturally you cannot create the time and occasion and conditions when you want to do something wrong.
 So always you would try to do something for the future, so evil karma very naturally disappears in your storage, and then good karma is stored in your life for the future.

-The moment when you store good karma, at that time [it becomes] unmanifested karma, this completely turns into neutral nature.
+The moment when you store good karma, at that time [it becomes] unmanifested karma.
+This completely turns into neutral nature.
 So, there is nothing to say.
 But, that karma appears when the time and conditions are arranged.
 So that time and condition are pretty good.
 Then the karma appears.

 #### 1:15:03 end of recording